rylanp/rylanp.github.io/README.md

 This is a fun website I've made to share my ideas and gain some web development experience.

 Github Pages Guide:
+1. Under settings/pages you need to add your domain name, the entry is "custom domain name" (Ex: rylanpaul.com)
-1. The CNAME document is very important.
+2. The CNAME document is very important.
 It must contain your domain name.
 Ex: rylanpaul.com
-2. The main HTML file must be titled index.html
+3. The main HTML file must be titled index.html
-3. I used Google Domains for my domain so this pertains to Google Domains, idk about other services.
+4. I used Google Domains for my domain so this pertains to Google Domains, idk about other services.
 (As of 1/16/22)
       A. go to the DNS settings page
       B. click manage custom records
       C. Add a type A with the host name as your domain name (rylanpaul.com)